Wisconsin Community Tree Map

 - Why can't I upload or edit tree data?

-- At this time, only Wisconsin Department of Natural Resources staff have log-in access to add, remove or edit tree data.
-However, all users are able to filter tree attributes, create charts and graphs and assess ecosystem benefits.
+- At this time, only DNR staff and some municipalities have log-in access to add, remove or edit tree data.
+However, all users can filter tree attributes, create charts and graphs and assess ecosystem benefits.
+Schools can acquire free accounts if used for educational purposes.
+If you are an educator wishing to use an account, please request one from DNRUrbanForestryAssessment@Wisconsin.gov.

 - Where can I learn more about the Tree Plotter software?

-- More detailed information about Tree Plotter is available on Plan-It Geo .
+- More detailed information about Tree Plotter is available on Plan-It Geo’s website.

 Tree data comes from disparate sources of differing breadth and quality.
 While all attempts were made to use as much available data as possible, some communities' data had to be abridged, altered or abandoned to best fit into a consistent database appropriate for the whole state.